xmidt-org/talaria/README.md

 #### Get Devices - `/devices` endpoint
 Returns all the connected devices and their statistics.

-:warning: _Warning_: this an expensive request.
-Use with caution
+:warning: _Warning_: this is an expensive request.
+Use with caution.
+This is not recommended to be used in production.

 #### Send WRP to Device - `/device/send` endpoint
 Send a WRP message to the device.